 Introduces the basics and goals of biofeedback including history, intervention techniques, and analysis of principles and applications.
 Students also engage in personal biofeedback training.
 Some course time will be devoted to the underlying principles of neurofeedback.
 This is not a certification course.
-Prerequisite: one course from HWP 152, 153, 154 or 155.
+Prerequisite: completion of the ILS Health and Wellness requirement.
 Spring.